-On behalf of FRA, the Authority will issue the draft General Conformity Determination for the Build Alternatives.7 The draft General Conformity Determination will demonstrate that construction emissions of CO and NO_X caused by the implementation of the six Build Alternatives would not exceed the regional emissions budget specified in the applicable State Implementation Plan with the implementation of Mitigation Measures AQ-MM#1, AQ-MM#2, and AQ-MM#3, which is further evaluated in Section 3.3, Air Quality and Global Climate Change.
+On behalf of FRA, the Authority will issue the final General Conformity Determination for the SR14A Build Alternative.
+The final General Conformity Determination will demonstrate that construction emissions of CO and NO_X caused by the implementation of the SR14A Build Alternative would not exceed the regional emissions budget specified in the applicable State Implementation Plan with the implementation of Mitigation Measures AQ-MM#1, AQ-MM#2, and AQ-MM#3, which is further evaluated in Section 3.3, Air Quality and Global Climate Change.

 As previously discussed, emissions offsets procured through Mitigation Measures AQ-MM#1 and AQ-MM#2 cannot be used to mitigate CO impacts for General Conformity.
 However, as shown in localized CO modeling, the localized CO concentrations generated during construction would not result in an exceedance of the NAAQS.
-The Authority has confirmed with the SCAQMD that the air quality modeling conducted as part of the localized construction effects analysis for the Palmdale to Burbank Project Section would suffice in demonstrating CO conformity if the modeling shows that there are no exceedances of the applicable CO NAAQS.
+The Authority has confirmed with the SCAB that the air quality modeling conducted as part of the localized construction effects analysis for the Palmdale to Burbank Project Section would suffice in demonstrating CO conformity if the modeling shows that there are no exceedances of the applicable CO NAAQS.